-Since those early days I have worked as a violin maker and restorer in London, New York, Boston, Tokyo, Singapore, Portland, Hawaii and Sydney, always at very famous violin shops or independently.
-A journey of almost 50 years, making more than 300 instruments and almost countless repairs and restorations.
+Since those early days I have worked as a violin maker and restorer in London, New York, Boston, Tokyo, Singapore, Portland, Hawaii, and Sydney, always at very famous violin shops or independently.
+A journey of more than 50 years, making more than 300 instruments and almost countless repairs and restorations.

-Won four International awards for craftmanship and tone quality.
+Won four International awards for craftsmanship and tone quality.

 Listed in four publications/directories of violin makers*.